 Choose the best blender that you can afford, that does the job, is durable and has all the basic functions.
 How do you know that it will do its job or whether it is durable?

 - The cheaper blenders usually come with the basic four buttons which are really all you need: pulse, low, high and stop.
 The really cheap blenders may not have a strong motor and after using it for a few minutes, it might smell like something’s burning.
 These cheap blenders are also very noisy when in use.

 - The high-end fancy blenders may look very sophisticated and classy with extra buttons that may say puree, whip, mix, frappe, etc. Don’t pay your hard-earned money on these extra buttons.
 You don’t need them.

-- Choose a blender from a good kitchen appliances brand.
-In my country, the good ones are like Braun or Kenwood.
+- Choose a blender from a good kitchen appliances brand, such as Braun or Kenwood.
 Shop around for one that suits your budget and that the design you like.
 A reasonably good one priced under US$100 should serve you well for a long time.

 - Test it at the store to check the noise level.
 Some operate incredibly loud— forget those.
 Also check that it has a solid base that when in operation, you don’t have to hold it down all the time.